nescobar/nescobar.github.io/_posts/2018-10-7-Tennis-Visualization.md

 ```

 ![Plots]({{ site.baseurl }}/images/2018-10-7-Tennis-Visualization/9_unique_players_gs_ranges.png "Unique # of Players that Won GS Finals"){: .center-image }

+Dominance is pretty clear in this graph.
+There were between 15 and 17 unique winners in the three previous periods and only 7 in the last decade!

 #### Players' effectiveness by surface types
 Let's start with Roger again.